 #1 It Keeps The Spark Alive

 Communication, feeling loved, appreciation for your relationship are some of the key elements that keep the spark alive through the years of your marital life.
 But often when physical intimacy disappears, so do these other factors.
 Sex is an important facet to keep the spark alive in your relationship.
 And it’s also a precursor to boost a dotingly affectionate bond and hence, smooth communication.
 Often, sexual desire fades in a marriage when commitment and comfort increase.
 That’s okay.
-You just have to keep making an effort to keep those passionate desires up & running by making time for each other, trying new things, openly expressing your discomfort, and when nothing works, see a sex therapist.
+You just have to make an effort to keep those passionate desires up & running by making time for each other, trying new things, openly expressing your discomfort, and when nothing works, see a sex therapist.

 #2 It Boosts Emotional Connection

 There’s a reason why makeup sex just solves everything, magically.
-After you’ve had a fight, stress hormones spike and the body craves feel-good hormones including dopamine, oxytocin, serotonin, and all other kinds of endorphins – which are released in plenty when you have sex in marriage.
+After you’ve had a fight, stress hormones spike and the body craves feel-good hormones dopamine, oxytocin, serotonin, and endorphins – which are released in plenty when you have sex in marriage.
 These decrease feelings of irritability and depressive behaviors.
 Oxytocin – also dubbed as the love or cuddle hormone – is the key chemical to build bonds with other human beings.
 After your lovemaking session, you’ll automatically calm down and feel a doting love for your other half.
 This fosters deeper communication and a strong emotional connection.

 #3 Reduces Stress